drivelineresearch/openbiomechanics/baseball_hitting/README.md

 # Point of Interest

-Kinematic metrics commonly referenced in biomechanical analyses are arranged into a point-of-interest (POI) CSV.
+Kinematic metrics commonly referenced in biomechanical analyses are arranged into a point-of-interest (POI) CSV at `~\data\poi\POI.csv`.
 We attempted to name variables so their definitions would be clear, however, this may not always be the case.

 ```python
 'session_swing' : unique swing ID